gholler-sopra/hydrator-plugins/transform-plugins/docs/JSONParser-transform.md

   7. zip
   8. country

-The mappings in the plugin will be:
+The mappings in the accelerator will be:

     +================================================+
     | Output Field Name | Input JSON Path Expression |